 ABOUT DR. DUFFY

-Impact’s principal, Dr. Sheila Bliss Duffy fosters organizations and individuals to address social issues in innovative and effective ways.
+Impact’s principal, Dr. Sheila Bliss Duffy fosters organizations and individuals to address social issues in innovative ways.

 Dr. Duffy is a dynamic program/project manager, educator, consultant, and coach who equips her clients to create organizations, programs, projects, businesses, and careers that make social impacts.